HustinKava/Employee-Tracker/README.md

 - [License](#License)

 ## Technologies Used
-For this CLI application I used Mysql, Node, Inquirer, JavaScript, Console.Table and Asciiart-Logo
+For this CLI application I used Mysql, Node, Inquirer, JavaScript, Console.Table, Asciiart-Logo and Chalk.

 ## Installation
 This application is easy to install, just clone the repository and run the following command in your terminal.
 You will however need to create a file named password.js.
 Within the password.js file you will need to create a variable that will hold your password and export the variable for privacy.